The Resin Printer Toolbox.

 - Exacto Knives are great for removing extra pieces on the print and in general, just cleaning the print up.

-- A Jewelry Polishing Machine is nice for cleaning your prints as well.
+- A Jewelry Polishing Machine (Ultrasonic cleaner) is nice for cleaning your prints as well.
 Makes things a little easy to get the last bits cleaned up.
+In practice, put your part in another container and put the IPA in there.
+Then, put the container in the ultrasonic cleaner and fill the rest of the chamber with water.

 If I’ve missed something please let me know in the comments so I can add them.
 I am sure there are a bunch of tips out there that I have not thought about yet for this style of printing.